Jethro-magaji/Hiyaar-stories/src/stories/creating-a-crud-app-with-java-spring-boot-introduction-2022-02-21.md

 Java is a multi-platform, object-oriented, and network-centric language.
 Spring Boot is an open-source Java-based framework used to create a microservice.
 It provides a good platform for Java developers to develop stand-alone and production-grade spring applications.

-This tutorial aims to walk you through on building a Spring Boot REST CRUD API using Java Spring Boot with REST APIs serving as a middleman between the backend server and the frontend/mobile application.
+This tutorial aims to walk you through  building a Spring Boot REST CRUD API using Java Spring Boot with REST APIs serving as a middleman between the backend server and the frontend/mobile application.

 ### Learning Objectives